ucla-biostat-257-2021spring/ucla-biostat-257-2021spring.github.io/syllabus/syllabus.md

 ### Attendance

-I usually require class attendence.
-Given the COVID-19 pandemic, I understand students may not be able to attend certain lectures due to medical or technical reasons.
-Please proactively communicate with the instructor and TA and notify us your circumstances at earliest chance.
+Class attendance to both lectures and labs is mandatory.
+If you are not able to attend a lecture or lab due to medical or technical reasons, please proactively communicate with the instructor and TA and notify us your circumstances at earliest chance.

 ### Homework